ralna/GALAHAD/doc/Julia/rst-dir/bnls_functions.rst

                     instance, if the Jacobian is undefined at $x$ the user need not set p, but should then set eval_status to a non-zero value.

+		  * **7**
+                    The user should compute the nonzeros of the product
+                    $p = J_r(x) v$ involving the residual Jacobian $J_r(x)$
+                    at the point $x$, given in x, and a given sparse vector
+                    $v$, whose nonzeros are in positions iv[lvl:lvu] of v.
+                    The **nonzeros** of the resulting $p$ should be placed in p, the indices of these nonzeros recorded in ip[1:lp] with lp set accordingly, and eval_status should be set to 0.
+If the user is unable to evaluate the product, for instance, if the Jacobian is undefined at $x$ the user need not set p, ip and lp, but should then set eval_status to a  non-zero value.

 		  * **8**
                     The user should compute selected components of the product